 Table 3.
 Sediment yield from disturbed portions of UPPER and LOWER subwatersheds in Faga'alu.

-SSYEV data measured at FG1, FG2, and FG3 was available for 8 of the storms, so SSYEV from the LOWER subwatershed including the quarry (SSYLOWER_QUARRY) and the village areas below the quarry (SSYLOWER_VILLAGE) could be calculated separately (Table 4).
+SSYEV was measured at FG1, FG2, and FG3 for 8 of the storms, so SSYEV from the LOWER subwatershed containing the quarry (SSYLOWER_QUARRY) and subwatershed containing the village below the quarry (SSYLOWER_VILLAGE) could be calculated separately (Table 4).

 Insert Table 4 here